-Lectures and workshops: Attend daily classes and conversations led by Penn faculty and Teaching Fellows and guest lectures by experts from a range of subjects.
+Lectures and workshops: Attend daily classes and conversations led by Penn faculty and Teaching Fellows as well as guest lectures by experts from a range of subjects.
+This summer, students will hear experts and advocates in the areas of gun control, framing historical narratives, the current national landscape of a woman’s right to choose, LGBTQ rights, the effects of poverty on children, and many other topics.
 Ask questions, debate issues, and participate in lively class discussions as you develop specialized knowledge and leadership skills.
-Students will have access to Penn”s Van Pelt Library and other University resources, including the program's Canvas course website for additional content and homework assignments.
+Students will have access to Penn's Van Pelt Library and other University resources, including the program's Canvas course website for additional content and homework assignments.

-We will have a Monday - Friday schedule from 10 a.m. – 5 p.m.
-EST. Each day begins with the entire group meeting from 10 - 10:30 a.m. with SJRA staff and then we are joined by a guest speaker or depart for a field trip or service-learning activity.
-At 12 we break for lunch, followed by a small group discussion from 1:30 – 3:15 p.m., and from 3:30 – 5 p.m. we are joined by another guest speaker or depart for another field trip or service-learning activity.
-Other activities after 5 p.m. and on the weekends are organized by Penn Summer and Summer Discovery.
+We will have a Monday – Friday schedule from 10 a.m. – 5 p.m.
+ET.
+Each day begins with the entire group meeting from 10 – 10:30 a.m. with SJRA staff, and then we are joined by a guest speaker or depart for a field trip or service-learning activity.
+At noon we break for lunch, followed by a small group discussion from 1:30 – 3 p.m., and from 3:15 – 4:45 p.m., we are joined by another guest speaker or depart for another field trip or service-learning activity.
+Other activities after 5 p.m. and on the weekends are organized by Penn SAS High School Programs and Summer Discovery.

-Site visits: Tour Penn's Van Pelt Library, Penn Museum, and historical and cultural landmarks in Philadelphia such as the National Constitution Center and Independence Hall, Mother Bethel A.M.E.
-Church, Chinatown as well as several virtual site visits around the US like the Jim Crow Museum, and visit nonprofit organizations for service-learning activities such as the Mural Arts Program and Philabundance.
+Site visits: Tour Penn's Van Pelt Library and historical and cultural landmarks in Philadelphia, such as the National Constitution Center, Mother Bethel A.M.E.
+Church, Chinatown, and nonprofit organizations such as the Mural Arts Program and Philabundance.

-Capstone project: Drawing from coursework and your own interests, develop a research question around program themes.
-Explore the answer to your research question using the University’s world-class resources and guidance from teaching fellows.
+Capstone project: Drawing from coursework and your own interests, develop a research question and action plan around program themes.
+Explore the answer to your research question and develop a proposed action plan using the University’s world-class resources and guidance from teaching fellows.
 Capstone projects can take the form of a traditional academic paper or a creative project in the medium of your choosing and could include a project in your own community.
 Previous capstone projects have included:

 - A paper on Hollywood’s portrayal of Asians in film and subsequent stereotypes